pguse/ics4u-go/notes/11-files/README.md

 ## Reading an entire File into Memory

-Here is an example of code that will read an entire text file **emma.txt** into memory.
+Here is an example of code that will read an entire text file **test.txt** into memory.

 ```go
 import (